4. Audio files and inputs

 - output to

-to stop it - IMPORTANT!
+1message to start playback and a0to stop it - IMPORTANT!
 The sound file is cleared from memory after it is done or stopped.
 It must be reloaded each time.

 - outputs a bang from the rightmost outlet (after the audio channels) when playback completes